AuthorCarpentry/FSCI-2018/01-getting-started.md

 RStudio has four panels.

-Open 'M_V1.Rmd' in Rstudio.
-Hit the Knit button.
+Open 'Base_2013_day1.Rmd' in Rstudio.
+Change the name in the document to your name.

+Then hit the Knit button to generate a formatted version of the document.

 You can output this single file in multiple formats.
+By default we've been generating .html files, but we can also output to a word document.

+To output to slides, change the output format in the header to slidy_presentation.
+You can then open this up in your web browser and tab through the presentation.

 Next: [Basic Markdown](02-markdown.html)